 The bare minimum of hardware required to run your business is none, if you’re operating your business online only.
 A cloud-based POS system is all you’ll need to take credit cards, manage inventory, and even do a little bit of light marketing to your customers.
 If you’re running a mobile business or a traditional B&M shop or restaurant, you’re going to need a bit more than that.

 Many POS system providers are also resellers of hardware, or they have their own branded hardware that you can buy or lease.
 You can get the hardware separately or you can find bundles that include everything you need.
 Whether you buy or lease only depends on how much you’ve budgeted for hardware.
-Keep in mind that leasing means you can easily and affordably upgrade if something better comes out soon.

 Mobile or Traditional Card Terminals